 Cyberbullying includes creation or the transmission of harassing communications, direct threats, or other harmful texts, sounds, or images on the Internet, social media, or other technologies using a telephone, computer, or any wireless communication device.
-Cyberbullying also includes breaking into another person's electronic account and assuming that person's identity in order to damage that person's reputation.
+Cyberbullying also includes-unauthorized access of another person's electronic account or assuming that person's online identity in order to damage that person's reputation.